tamasmagyarhunor-makers/makersbnb-python-seed-hunor/README.md

 Someone in your team should fork this seed repo to their GitHub account.
 Everyone in the team should then clone this fork to their local machine to work on it.

+> NOTE: If you encounter a `ModuleNotFound` error, deactivate and then reactivate your virtual env.
+If that doesn't help, please reach out to your coach.

 ## Setup

 ```shell